 If visitors visit other pages on your site, it is a great job on your side.
 But, when they leave from the first page of your site they landed on without exploring other pages, you know that you must make changes to have the audience browsing your site for more.
 This should be interesting and engaging content strategically put on your site.
 The higher your Bounce Rate, the more you are lacking on your site.
 It could be a bad design, a confusing navigation, a difficult interface, or anything else, you must find out at the earliest, and improve on it.
 View your bounce rate by going to Audience > Overview.

 To always score high on the sessions and returning visitors metrics, while the least on bounce rates, you need to have an excellent website working for you.
-And, this can be easily achieved when you have a professional and experience digital marketing company in Bangalore hired, who takes care of all your website design and development, while keeping up with the latest trends in your industry.
+And, this can be easily achieved when you have a professional and experience digital marketing company in India hired, who takes care of all your website design and development, while keeping up with the latest trends in your industry.